 Read the Law: Md.
 Code, Family Law § 4-504 and 4-504.1

-Step #2: Temporary Protective Order: Obtaining immediate protection during court business hours
+Temporary Protective Order: Obtain immediate protection during court business hours

 NOTE: If you have an Interim Protective Order, you do not need to see the Clerk.
-Instead, take a seat in the assigned courtroom and wait for your case to be called because you already have a scheduled hearing.
-Skip to “4 below: You will see a Judge.”
+When your Interim Protective Order was issued, a hearing for a Temporary Protective Order was scheduled.
+Because you already have a hearing scheduled, take a seat in the assigned courtroom and wait for your case to be called.

 NOTE: Petitioners can file electronically in some circumstances.
 For more information please see the article on Protective Orders - Frequently Asked Questions.